Keyword: Architecture

 CMV: cmv35287

 The letter presents a plan for a citadel designed by Détalonde Morival, whose rapid progress in mathematics and engineering is described as extraordinary.
 The author criticises complex mathematical pursuits as unnecessary, emphasising the practical value of a good engineer over abstract calculations.
-The letter advocates for Morival, a noble and capable soldier, to be employed in the service of the sovereign, highlighting his skills, dedication, and loyalty.
-The author, nearing the end of his life, seeks comfort in the sovereign’s continued support for Morival, asserting that such support would be a just response to the injustices Morival has faced.
-Additionally, according to T. D. N. Besterman, the letter is certainly dated 2 January 1775.
+He advocates for Morival—a noble and capable soldier—to be employed in the service of the sovereign, highlighting his skills, dedication, and loyalty.
+Nearing the end of his life, the author seeks comfort in the sovereign’s continued support for Morival, asserting that such support would be a just response to the injustices Morival has faced.
+Additionally, according to T. D. N. Besterman, the letter is dated 2 January 1775.

 Repository: National Library of Russia